dendory/pyddt/README.md

 # PyDDT
-Python 3.x implementation of Dictionary Data Type
+Python 3.4+ implementation of Dictionary Data Type

 This library allows the storage and manipulation of records in datasets using a custom schema and dictionary structure.
 It provides many data types and utility functions to make it easy to deal with data in a fast and efficient manner.

 ## Data types

-Valid data types for the schema include: STR, INT, FLOAT, ARRAY, BOOL, DATETIME
+Valid data types for the schema include: STR, INT, FLOAT, ARRAY, BOOLEAN, DATETIME, HASH

 Examples:
 STR: "Hello world"
 ARRAY: ["hello", "world", 34]
 INT: 4
 FLOAT: 1.00324
-BOOL: True
+BOOLEAN: True
 DATETIME: "2015-01-28 16:17:03"
+HASH: sha256("Hello world")

 ## Usage